-Picture of Dr Balwi examining a patient who has an androgenetic alopecia
+Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Androgenetic Alopecia: Our Guide